zeek/zeek-docs/scripts/base/frameworks/files/main.zeek.rst

    again for the period specified by *t*.

-   :f: the file.
+   :param f: the file.

-   :t: the amount of time the file can remain inactive before discarding.
+   :param t: the amount of time the file can remain inactive before discarding.

    :returns: true if the timeout interval was set, or false if analysis